Our most frequently asked questions:

 We will separate your pets at feeding times.
 Please inform us at the time of check-in if your pets need to be separated during feeding times.

-What happens if my dog is injured while in daycare or boarding?
+What happens if my dog is injured or ill while in daycare or boarding?

 Why are some dogs placed in time-outs during the day?
 Aren’t they suppose to be socializing the entire time they are in daycare?